 Flatfish is an important recreational fish species.
 Important recreational fisheries for sand, black and yellow-belly flounder occur in most estuaries, coastal lakes and coastal inlets throughout the South Island, including the east coast harbours and estuaries, shallow bays, and Lake Ellesmere.
-The main methods are set netting, drag netting, and spearing.
+The main methods used to harvest flatfish are set netting, drag netting, and spearing.